Colin-K88/world-cup/README.md

 * This will be the first page the user sees, it will give a brief description of the quiz and a "Play" button to bring the user to the start of the quiz.

  #### Quiz Page
- * This page will provide the question and answers giving the user 4 answers to choose from and a submit button that will bring them to the next question.
+ * This page will provide the question and answers, giving the user 4 answers to choose from and a submit button that will bring them to the next question.

  #### Result Page
  * When the user submits the final question it will bring them to this page and give them the score from their quiz.